jhou98/BasicDjangoApp/Walkthrough.md

 # Walkthrough of Project
+- A rough walkthrough of the project.
+Important parts are revised and shown in [README file](README.md)

 ## Setup a Django Project with mySQL
 - Make sure Python is installed, you can check through the `python -V` command